godaddy/split-node-serializer/README.md

 #### generateSerializedDataScript

-`generateSerializedDataScript` will read the latest data from the cache and return a script that adds serialized data to the `window.__splitCachePreload` object.
+`generateSerializedDataScript` is an async method that will read the latest data from the cache and return a script that adds serialized data to the `window.__splitCachePreload` object.
 The serialized data will be used to determine cohort allocations.